alexanderrich/exploration_consumption/doc/journal/paper.md

 immediate video task.

 As in Experiments 1 and 2, participants were asked to rate their enjoyment of the two consumption tasks following the experiment.
+They were also penalized for missing sliders using the same scoring method as Experiment 2.

 ## Results

+ASSUME THEY'RE VERY NULL

 # Discussion